SOC 101 T1:Principles of Sociology 3 sem. hrs.

 SOC 401 H2b:Sociological Theory 3 sem. hrs.

 Systematic study of major classic and contemporary sociological theorists.
 Among areas emphasized are the variety and conflict of orientations toward society and the image of mankind, empirical support for explanations, and recent revisions of theoretical schemes.
 Restricted to Sociology majors.
-Offered every spring semester.
+Next offered: Spring 2017 and Spring 2018.

 SOC 460-1 Research Project Proposal 3 sem. hrs.

-Students will develop a project proposal, following HSR guidelines, and subject to the approval of the instructor.
+Students will develop a project proposal, following IRB guidelines, and subject to the approval of the instructor.

 Prerequisite: SOC 321.